jamesward/helloblueeyes/README.md

 To run locally:
 ---------------

-1) Clone this repo
+1. Clone this repo

-2) Create a BlueEyes conf file:
+2. Create a BlueEyes conf file:

-    echo "server {\n  port = 8585\n  sslEnable = false\n}" > server.conf
+        echo -e "server {\n  port = 8585\n  sslEnable = false\n}" > server.conf

-3) Compile the app and create a start script:
+3. Compile the app and create a start script:

         sbt stage

-4) Run the app:
+4. Run the app:

         target/start

 To run on Heroku:
 -----------------

-1) Clone this repo
+1. Clone this repo

-2) Have the Heroku client installed and setup (ssh keys, logged in, etc)
+2. Have the Heroku client installed and setup (ssh keys, logged in, etc)

-3) Create an app on Heroku:
+3. Create an app on Heroku:

         heroku create -s cedar

-4) Push the app to Heroku:
+4. Push the app to Heroku:

         git push heroku master